 – San Francisco-based food-to-table delivery service GrubMarket (2019)

-– New Culture, another firm in San Francisco, focused on developing animal-free dairy cheese products (2019)
+– New Culture, another firm in San Francisco, focused on developing animal-free dairy cheese products (2019) and again in (2021)

 – Flowhub, a Colorado-based cannabis tech firm that works with retailers (2019)